Observation of electroweak production of two jets and a $Z$-boson pair: Experimental apparatus

 \section{Experimental apparatus}

 The ATLAS experiment~\cite{PERF-2007-01,ATLAS-TDR-2010-19,Abbott:2018ikt} at the LHC uses a multipurpose particle detector with a forward--backward symmetric cylindrical geometry and a near \(4\pi\) coverage in solid angle.
-ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point (IP) in the centre of the detector and the \(z\)-axis along the beam pipe.
-The \(x\)-axis points from the IP to the centre of the LHC ring, and the \(y\)-axis points upwards.
+ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point in the centre of the detector and the \(z\)-axis along the beam pipe.
+The \(x\)-axis points from the interaction point to the centre of the LHC ring, and the \(y\)-axis points upwards.
 Cylindrical coordinates \((r,\phi)\) are used in the transverse plane, \(\phi\) being the azimuthal angle around the \(z\)-axis.
 The pseudorapidity is defined in terms of the polar angle \(\theta\) as \(\eta = -\ln \tan(\theta/2)\).
 The angular distance between two physics objects is measured in units of \(\Delta R \equiv \sqrt{(\Delta\eta)^{2} + (\Delta\phi)^{2}}\).
-The ATLAS detector consists of an inner tracking detector (ID) surrounded by a thin superconducting solenoid providing a \SI{2}{\tesla} axial magnetic field, electromagnetic (EM) and hadron calorimeters, and a muon spectrometer (MS).
-The ID covers the pseudorapidity range \(|\eta| < 2.5\).
+The ATLAS detector consists of an inner tracking detector surrounded by a thin superconducting solenoid providing a \SI{2}{\tesla} axial magnetic field, electromagnetic and hadron calorimeters, and a muon spectrometer.
+The inner tracking detector covers the pseudorapidity range \(|\eta| < 2.5\).
 It consists of silicon pixel, silicon microstrip, and transition radiation tracking detectors.
-Lead/liquid-argon (LAr) sampling calorimeters provide EM energy measurements with high granularity.
+Lead/liquid-argon (LAr) sampling calorimeters provide electromagnetic energy measurements with high granularity.
 A steel/scintillator-tile hadron calorimeter covers the central pseudorapidity range (\(|\eta| < 1.7\)).
-The endcap and forward regions are instrumented with LAr calorimeters for EM and hadronic energy measurements up to \(|\eta| = 4.9\).
-The MS surrounds the calorimeters and is based on three large air-core toroidal superconducting magnets with eight coils each.
+The endcap and forward regions are instrumented with LAr calorimeters for electromagnetic and hadronic energy measurements up to \(|\eta| = 4.9\).
+The muon spectrometer covers the pseudorapidity range \(|\eta| < 2.7\) and is based on three large air-core toroidal superconducting magnets with eight coils each.
 The field integral of the toroids ranges between \num{2.0} and \SI{6.0}{Tm} across most of the detector.
-The MS includes a system of precision tracking chambers and fast detectors for triggering.
+The muon spectrometer includes a system of precision tracking chambers and fast detectors for triggering.
 A two-level trigger system~\cite{TRIG-2016-01} is used to select events for offline analysis.
 The first-level trigger is implemented in hardware and uses a subset of the detector information.
 This is followed by the software-based high-level trigger, which reduces the event selection rate to about 1~kHz.